15 Sep Why Businesses Can’t Scale

 5 Common Challenges

 Small and growing businesses face 5 common challenges as they try to scale.
 These challenges oftentimes will mute their ability to scale, and sometimes even kill the business.
-This is part 1 of a two-part series where we talk about each of these challenges.
+This is part 1 of a two-part series where we talk about the challenges of scaling a business.

 This is going to help give you a framework during the discovery process to identify the areas where your solution can add the most value and transform the lives of your clients.
 When you pick up on these challenges during the discovery process, be sure to spend adequate time understanding them so you’re better positioned to paint the future state, and you stand a better chance of winning the deal.